Research: Future Scheduler Architecture

 Recommended capOS Direction

-- Finish the current thread-scale evidence before larger policy changes.
+- (Done: Phase D/E/F) Finish the current thread-scale evidence before

-- Split scheduler state into per-CPU runnable ownership and bounded cross-CPU wake/migration.
+SchedulingContext, and Phase FCpuIsolationLease/ auto-nohz / SQPOLL-coupled nohz have landed. - Split scheduler state into per-CPU runnable ownership and bounded cross-CPU wake/migration.
+(Per-CPU queues remain future work; Phase F.5.)

 - Keep

-SCHED_DEADLINE/EDF-CBS and seL4 MCS as the precedent for admitted realtime work, but express CPU authority as capOSSchedulingContextcapabilities. - Keep user-space scheduler policy coarse-grained and capability-authorized; do not consult a user process on every timer interrupt or dispatch.
+SCHED_DEADLINE/EDF-CBS and seL4 MCS as the precedent for admitted realtime work, but express CPU authority as capOSSchedulingContextcapabilities.
+(SchedulingContextis implemented;RealtimeIslandadmission is Phase G future work.) - Keep user-space scheduler policy coarse-grained and capability-authorized; do not consult a user process on every timer interrupt or dispatch.

 - Keep runtime schedulers above per-thread rings, futex/park/notification primitives, timers, and explicit thread objects.